apache/nuttx/configs/sama5d3x-ek/README.txt

       Other file systems are not recommended because only NXFFS can handle bad blocks and only NXFFS performs wear-leveling.

+      NOTE:  NXFFS is very slow.
+The first time that you start the system, be prepared for a long wait.
+I have lots of debug on so I don't know what the optimized wait will be.
+But with debug ON, the wait is in units of hours.

+      NOTE:  There is another NXFFS related issue:  When the FLASH is fully used, NXFFS will restructure the entire FLASH, the delay to restructure the entire FLASH will probably be even larger.
+This solution in this case is to implement an NXFSS clean-up daemon that does the job a little-at-a-time so that there is no massive clean-up when the FLASH becomes full.

     Application Configuration -> NSH Library
      CONFIG_NSH_ARCHINIT=y              : Use architecture-specific initialization